Hadesal/codeCoolPowerGroupe/chapter1/06_Arrays/README.md

 ### Log it
 Log the length of all collections and each element of each collection.

+### Nested Loops
+Log the combination of all fruits and colors.

 ## Hints
-We created a random function to generate random indices to access values of collections randomly to make you some appetite for more :)
+* We created a random function to generate random indices to access values of collections randomly to make you some appetite for more :)
+* For the combination of all fruits and colors you need nested loops (this means a loop in a loop)

 ## Background Material